 When I’m desperate, I opt for paper airplanes (I suck at making them).
-We make a bunch, draw a color on them, name them and get flying!
+Plus, we make a bunch, draw a color on them, name them, and get flying!

-Don’t forget to pin these rainy day activities!
+Don’t forget to pin these rainy day activities for toddlers!

 The truth is, nothing has to be complicated with a toddler.
 My issue with crafts is that they distract my daughters for about eight minutes and then they’re done, and the cleanup is annoying.

-Instead, we rock the random activities.
+Instead, we rock these indoor activities.
 The ones that keep them bouncing or entertained.
-We crawl, climb and go a bit nutty- but that’s part of the fun.
+Similarly, we crawl, climb, and go a bit nutty- but that’s part of the fun.
 Right?
 RIGHT?!